 By Peter Della Penna

 The USA Cricket Association U-15 National Tournament in Newark, N.J., gave an opportunity for some of America’s best young cricketers to showcase their talents.
-After witnessing all four days of the tournament and poring through the statistics, I've decided to name the All-Tournament XI based on the performances and achievements during the tournament.
+After witnessing all four days of the tournament and pouring through the statistics, I've decided to name the All-Tournament XI based on the performances and achievements during the tournament.

 When compiling the list, several factors were taken into consideration.
 First, I took into account the statistical achievements of the players involved since they are the most tangible proof of a player’s contributions to their team.